YeagerCS/sneaker.js/README.md

 ## Conclusion
 That is the first documentation of sneaker.js and might be expanded upon in the future.
-(There are a few useful methods not yet documented inside of `/scripts/sneaker.js`)
+There are a few useful methods not yet documented inside of `/scripts/sneaker.js`, which allow easier handling of formdata.
+You can also find some utility functions inside of `/scripts/utils/utils.js`.